How to Write a LinkedIn Summary That Gets You Noticed (Examples Included)

-First off, the About section on LinkedIn is where you get to share more about yourself.
+Your LinkedIn Summary (or the LinkedIn About section) is where you get to share more about yourself.

 It’s located right beneath your profile, making it one of the first things people read after checking your headline.
-If your opening line grabs their attention, they’ll click “See more” to dive deeper.
+If your opening line grabs their attention, they’ll click “See more” to find out more about you and your professional experience.

 For one, it boosts your visibility in both Google and LinkedIn searches.
 If someone is looking for a specific profile and your summary includes relevant keywords, you’ll show up in their results.

-They’ll read it (or skim it) before deciding to connect, message you, or schedule a call—so making it compelling is key.
+Even for someone visiting your profile for the first time, you can make a lasting impression.
+They’ll read it (or skim it) before deciding to connect, message you, or schedule a call, so making it compelling is key.

-Your About section should open with a compelling hook.
-This is what gets people to click “See more” instead of scrolling past.
+Convince your profile visitors to read your entire About section by starting with a compelling hook.
+This is what gets people to click “See more” instead of leaving your profile.

 The key?
-Make it engaging, thought-provoking, or even humorous—something that sparks curiosity.
+Make it engaging, thought-provoking, or humorous, and share something that sparks curiosity.
 The stronger the hook, the more likely people will keep reading.

 Once you have their attention, introduce yourself.